valotas/preact-context/README.md

 # React's new Context Api for preact [![Build Status](https://travis-ci.org/valotas/preact-context.svg?branch=master)](https://travis-ci.org/valotas/preact-context)

+This is an implementation react's [new context api][rfcs].
+You can read more about it on [react's documentation][react-context-doc] page.

 This package provides the `createContext` factory function that can be used in order to create a context: